JackChilds/website/blog/reducing_spam_from_mailto_links.md

 - CAPTCHA type activities which completely destroy the UX
 - and honeypot methods that sometimes work, but don't completely work especially as bots get smarter and smarter

-So instead I built a solution that works well for me: encode the email address on the server, and decode it client side after a period of time.
+So instead I built a solution that works well for me: encode the email address on the server, and decode it client side after a period of time, the benefit being that unless the bot runs the JavaScript code, **and** waits for the delay, they won't be able to scrape the email address.
+And of course the email address is also hidden from all the source code including all the JS files.

 ## The code
 There are two parts to this method, first is the encoding of the email address and second is the decoding.